La India: 1996–present: La India, the Princess of Salsa

 In 2005, La India participated in the musical presentation Selena ¡VIVE!, a tribute to the late Tejano sensation Selena Quintanilla-Perez.
 In 2006, La India released the album Soy Diferente, which contained two songs that became award-winning hits.
 The 2007 Annual Latin Billboard Awards honored La India with Best Tropical Album of the Year Female for "Soy Diferente" (I Am Different), and Latin Dance Club Play Track of the Year for "Solamente Una Noche" (Just for One Night).
 In 2007, La India collaborated with Latin sensation Gloria Estefan in a duet titled "90 Millas."

 On June 11, 2006, La India was honored by Union City, New Jersey with a star on the Walk of Fame at Union City's Celia Cruz Park.

 La India released her ninth studio album in 2010.
 La India mentioned to the Associated Press, "I am reinventing myself ... changing my physical image.
 La India will return to become a Barbie.
 But more than that, I feel like a new woman because I have been blessed with many beautiful things.
 After many years, I have my family with me, and I am not separated from my mother, in which I suffered greatly.
 I have her in my life, and that brings inner peace that I haven't had in a long time."

 On February 23, 2010, La India's hit single "Estupida" was released on iTunes.
 The single was a cover of the 2009 Italian version "Stupida" by Alessandra Amoroso.
 La India's ninth studio album, Unica, was released June 1, 2010.

 In 2011, La India continued to release new music.
 She performed a duet with Issac Delgado titled "Que No Se Te Olvide."
 In 2011, La India released a new house track titled "Tacalacateo," on which she worked with Italian DJ Peppe Citarella.
-"Tacalacateo" peaked at #13 on Billboard's dance music chart.
+"Tacalacateo" peaked at number 13 on Billboard's dance music chart.

 In 2012, La India performed as part of UNITY : The Latin Tribute to Michael Jackson, along with other Latin artists such as Tito Nieves and Kevin Ceballo.

 In 2014, La India once again signed with the record label Top Stop Music, also joining the Salsa Giants project with Sergio George.
 La India released her tenth studio salsa album "Intensamente Con Canciones de Juan Gabriel" on Top Stop Music in 2015.
 It includes duets and solo pieces by both artists.
 This album was number one on Billboard's tropical chart for a consecutive four weeks.
 One song in particular, "Ahora Que Te Vas" quickly rose to number one on Billboard's tropical chart.
 With this song, La India became the Latino woman with the most-ever number ones, a record previously held by Gloria Estefan.